PinkyCodeMaster/BabySteps-Backend/TESTING_QUICK_START.md

 Make sure `.env.test.local` exists and has `DATABASE_URL` set.
 Copy from `.env.test` template if needed.

 ### "You are using the placeholder test database URL"
-Update `.env.test` with your actual Neon test branch URL.
+Update `.env.test.local` with your actual Neon test branch URL.

 ---